Our Story

 Celebrating who we are!

 Founded in 2003, Elephant Watch Camp is proudly Samburu.
-Over 90% of our team hails from the local nomadic community whose knowledge, warmth, and deep understanding of the land shapes every experience.
+Over 90% of our team hail from the local nomadic community whose knowledge, warmth, and deep understanding of the land shapes every experience.
 Our shared conservation ethic and respect for the nomadic way of life is both what unites and grounds us, amplifying the profound warmth and connection that exists between our different cultures.

 PLAN WITH US